swiftlang/swift-evolution/proposals/nnnn-formalize-language-mode-terminology.md

 The term _language mode_ is a long-established term of art in the Swift community to describe this functionality in the compiler.

-This includes the [blog post](https://www.swift.org/blog/swift-4.0-released/) annoucing the functionality as part of the release of Swift 4 in 2017 (emphasis added):
+This includes the [blog post](https://www.swift.org/blog/swift-4.0-released/) announcing the functionality as part of the release of Swift 4 in 2017 (emphasis added):

 > With Swift 4, you may not need to modify your code to use the new version of the compiler.
 The compiler supports two _language modes_…